LCC-CIT-Lab/usage-tracker/README.md

     - **Logic**:
         - If the user is already signed in, automatically select this page.
         - Upon landing, log the user out and save any comments to the database if submit is pressed.

 ### 4. Query Login:
-    - **Purpose**: Extract and view login data.
+    - **Purpose**: Secure access point for querying attendance data.
     - **Features**:
+        - Form to enter an authorized email address.
-        - Login form.
+        - Submit button.
     - **Logic**:
-        - After successful login, redirect to Query Selection page.
+        - Validates if the email is authorized.
+        - Generates a one-time valid token link and sends it to the email.
+        - The token is valid until midnight of the same day.

 ### 5. Query Selection:
     - **Purpose**: Extract and view selected class data.
     - **Features**:
         - Form to select date range.
         - Two buttons to enter in current term and to submit.
     - **Logic**:
+        - Fetches the attendance data for the specified date range from the SQLite database.
-        - Display the SQLite attendance data in CSV format.
+        - Sends the fetched data in CSV format to the user's email.

 ### 6. Query Error:
     - **Purpose**: Show error page if login or date range is incorrect.